franckfotso1/hol-app-service/instructions/_entries/01-00-introduction.md

 is-parent: yes
 ---

-This document is a support for an **introduction to AppService and its concepts**.
-Through various activities, the goal will be to discover the functionalities of this service.
+Welcome to the App Service workshop.
+In this micro OpenHack, you’ll go through tasks that will help you master the basics and more advanced topics required to deploy applications to App Service.

-If you find a problem or have a comment, do not hesitate to contact the contributors.
+If you find a problem or have a comment, don't hesitate to contact the contributors.

-> This workshop is **NOT** an official product group resource, so it may not be up to date with the latest features, but we are working to make it happen.
-Feel free to read the official documentation [to learn more about App Service](https://learn.microsoft.com/en-us/azure/app-service/).
+> This workshop is **NOT** an official resource from the product group, so it may not be up to date with the latest features, but we are working to do so.
+Don't hesitate to read the [official documentation](https://learn.microsoft.com/en-us/azure/app-service/) to learn more about App Service.